arkq/bluez-alsa/doc/bluealsad.8.rst

     Force 44.1 kHz sampling frequency for A2DP profile.
     Some Bluetooth devices can handle streams sampled at either 48kHz or 44.1kHz, in which case they normally default to using 48kHz.
-    With this option, **bluealsa** will request such a device uses only 44.1 kHz sample rate.
+    With this option, **bluealsad** will request such a device uses only 44.1 kHz sample rate.

 --a2dp-volume
     Enable native A2DP volume control.
-    By default **bluealsa** will use its own internal scaling algorithm to attenuate the volume.
+    By default **bluealsad** will use its own internal scaling algorithm to attenuate the volume.
 This option disables that internal scaling and instead passes the volume change request to the A2DP device.
     This feature can also be controlled during runtime for individual PCMs via